 The tongue is an essential muscle for key human functions, such as breathing, eating, and speaking.
-It is quite common for a person to bite their tongue by accident.
-Fortunately, in most cases, it is not a cause for concern.
+Biting the tongue by accident often resolves with home treatment.

 Biting the tongue may seem minor, but it can be painful and problematic, especially if it happens when chewing.

 If someone bites their tongue during an accident or while playing sports, it can seem very scary, because tongues can bleed a lot.